 Consequences for species and populations

-If the climate changes, it also influences the biocoenoses composition and the distribution areas of species.
-Against this backdrop, temperature and precipitation trends have a significant impact on biodiversity.
+If the climate changes, it also influences the composition of biocoenoses and the habitats of species.
+Against this background, temperature and precipitation trends have a significant impact on biodiversity.

 The increase in temperature and the prolonged vegetation period allows the spread of new species that form new communities or influence the composition of existing communities.
 This can increase the number of species in a biotope.
 However, the spread of new, so-called invasive species, which are very competitive, can also displace native flora and fauna and thus lead to a shift or even loss of biodiversity.